nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

       Use case ends.

 * 1a.
 An invalid flag is specified.

     * 1a1.
-AddressBook shows an error message.
+MrTechRecruiter shows an error message.

       Use case ends.